chef/chef-web-docs/content/community_contributions.md

 Not every contribution comes in the form of code.
 Submitting, confirming, and triaging issues is an important task for any project.
 At Chef we use GitHub to track all project issues.

-If you are familiar with Chef projects and know the component that is causing you a problem, you can file an issue in the corresponding GitHub project.
+If you are familiar with Chef projects and know the component that's causing you a problem, you can file an issue in the corresponding GitHub project.
 All of our Open Source Software can be found in our GitHub organizations.
 All projects include GitHub issue templates to help gather information needed for a thorough review.
 The Chef GitHub organizations are:

 * [https://github.com/chef](https://github.com/chef)
 * [https://github.com/inspec](https://github.com/inspec)